MANIKUMAR98/cis6930sp24-assignment0/README.md

 2. **'extractincidents(path)':** The extractincidents method utilizes the PyMuPDF library to parse PDF documents containing incident data.
 It iterates through each page, extracts text information, and groups the data into incidents.
 The resulting list of incident tuples includes relevant attributes, filtering out irrelevant information from the PDF.
 3. **'createdb()':** The 'createdb' method employs the sqlite3 library to create an SQLite database.
 It uses the os library to check for the existence of a 'resources' directory and creates one if not present.
 The SQLite database, named 'normanpd.db', is then established within the 'resources' directory.
 The method returns the connection to the created database.
 In the event of any exceptions during the connection process, an error message is printed.
 4. **'populatedb(db, incidents)':** The 'populatedb' method takes a database connection ('db') and incident data as parameters.
 It utilizes the connection to instantiate a cursor, which is then used to execute queries.
 Initially, the method creates a table named 'incidents' in the database with columns 'incident_time', 'incident_number', 'incident_location', 'nature', and 'incident_ori'.
 Subsequently, the provided incident data is stored in this table, and the changes are committed to the database.
 5. **'status(db)':**  The 'status' method accepts a database connection ('db') and executes an SQL query on the 'incidents' table.
 It calculates the occurrence count for each unique nature of incidents, orders the results in descending order by count and then alphabetically by nature.
-The method prints the nature and occurrence count in the format "nature|occurrence".
+The method prints the nature and occurrence count in the format "{nature}|{occurrence}".
 After processing, it ensures the closure of the database connection for proper resource management

 ## Database Development
 For effective management and analysis of incident data, the application relies on SQLite3 for database operations.
 Ensure that SQLite3 is installed on your system using the command sudo apt-get install sqlite3.
 The main code includes robust database development functionality, initializing with the creation of an SQLite database connection.
 This connection is established and configured within the 'resources' directory, ensuring proper isolation.
 Subsequently, the application creates the 'incidents' table within the database to structure the data.
 The populatedb function facilitates the insertion of incident information into this table, enabling efficient storage and retrieval.
 The status function retrieves and analyzes data from the 'incidents' table, generating insightful reports on incident occurrences.